mvolkmann/blog/src/content-security-policy.md

 Include the `report-to: {url}` directive to specify where violation reports should be sent.
+This must be specified in an HTTP response header, not in a `meta` tag.

 The report is a JSON object with many properties including:

 - `blocked-uri` gives the URI that violated a policy.